-false equivalency - implying that two things are essentially the same, when they only have anecdotal similarities.
+false equivalence - implying that two things are essentially the same, when they only have anecdotal similarities.
 (3 uses)

 euphemism - replacing language that is accurate but may be offensive to your target audience with language that is more palatable or appealing.
 (1 use)